deltex6/Protfolio/README.md

 That's my portfolio.

 There I will share my small projects.
-Programs will be written using Polish or English grammar.
+Programs will be commented using Polish or English language.